markmelix/vault/README.md

 Rust part contains special Python bindings, so Python part can interact with Vault using Rust safety and speed.

 # Python bindings explanations
 Before you can use bindings in Python you need to compile `vault.so` library.
-Go to the rs directory of the repository root and run `cargo make release` command (note that before running this command you should install cargo-make promgram using `cargo install cargo-make` command).
+Go to the rs directory of the repository root and run `cargo make release` command (note that before running this command you should install cargo-make program using `cargo install cargo-make` command).
 After that go to the py directory of the repository root and you may see `vault.so` file.
 Next, you can just import vault backend library as in example below.

 See simple example which explains everything you need to know:
 ```python